OpenOmics/scribble/guides/Scenic+/General notes.md

 As learned by Katie Hornick and Tovah Markowitz

-All scripts here are examples and need some tuning for each individual project, but notes are included in each to suggest where these changes need to take place.
+NOTE: All scripts here are examples and need some tuning for each individual project, but notes are included in each to suggest where these changes need to take place.

 **Updated notes as of 6/3/24:**
 1. The newest version of scenic+ now uses python/3.11 which is not available on Biowulf yet.